Skip to main content

 Economy, Income & Housing

 The median household income in Crane County is $59,915.
 This is 21% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 24% lower.
+It is also 24% lower than the national median of $78,538.
 The poverty rate stands at 8.2%.
 This is 41% lower than the state poverty rate of 13.8%.
 The unemployment rate is 3.7%.
 This is 28% lower than the state rate of 5.1%.
 The median home value is $119,900.
 Housing costs are 54% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.0x, Crane County is one of the most affordable housing markets in the area.
 81.4% of occupied housing units are owner-occupied.
 This homeownership rate is 30% higher than the state average of 62.6%.

 Race & Ethnicity